You built your dream app.Now you can't get a customer.

 Here's how it looks, channel by channel.

 Plenty of tools will post for you.
-Maya makes the content first — writes the posts, films the videos — then posts it.
+Maya makes the content first.
+She writes the posts and films the videos, then posts them.
 One real example per platform.

 TikTok.